PatternsTechGit/PT_Logging_ExceptionHandlingMiddleware/README.md

 ## Final Output

-Now to see logging in action, run the api project and access `GetLast12MonthBalances` API method and following logging information should be displayed in kestrel output window
+Now to see logging in action, run the api project and access API http://localhost:5070/api/Transaction/GetLast12MonthBalances then following logging information should be displayed in kestrel output window

 > ![logging-with-middleware](/readme_assets/logging-with-middleware.png)